Updated on: 2/22/2019

 The King County Sheriff’s Office (KCSO) is investigating a possible hit-and-run pedestrian accident that took the life of an unidentified 54-year-old man in Shoreline Tuesday morning.

-According to KOMO news, police and medical personnel responded to reports of a critically-injured pedestrian near the intersection of North 170th Street and Aurora Avenue North, or Highway 99, near Shorewood High School just after 7:30 a.m.
+According to KOMO news, police and medical personnel responded to reports of a pedestrian accident near the intersection of North 170th Street and Aurora Avenue North, or Highway 99, near Shorewood High School just after 7:30 a.m.
 Tuesday.
 When officials arrived at the scene, they reportedly found a 54-year-old man laying in the roadway with life-threatening injuries.

 Police say the man’s injuries were somewhat consistent with someone who had been struck by a vehicle, but haven’t been able to identify any witnesses to an actual collision.
 For now, KCSO Sgt.
 Stan Seo says investigators are treating the incident as a hit-and-run pedestrian accident.

 It’s really quite rare that a driver would strike a pedestrian in a crosswalk on one of the busiest highways in Western Washington without anyone having actually witnessed the collision.
 Further complicating the investigation is the fact that the injured man died from his injuries before police were able to speak with him to gather any information about the circumstances of the incident.